vivekchavan14/minimal_pubsub/README.md

 # PubSubCpp

 A minimal, thread-safe publish-subscribe (pub/sub) library implemented in C++20.
 This project demonstrates event-driven programming with generics, concurrency, and modern C++ features.
-Suitable for Software Engineering portfolios or interviews.

 ## Features